-Data collected by the SEAMAP, MARMAP, and SERFS programs are critical for detecting trends and changes in abundance and distributions of managed species as they relate to environmental and climate changes in the South Atlantic.
+Data collected by the independent survey and monitoring programs are critical for detecting trends and changes in abundance and distributions of managed species as they relate to environmental and climate changes in the South Atlantic.
 These programs provide baseline data and represent the foundation for our understanding of species distribution, use of habitat, productivity, and effects of environmental and climate variability on the assessment and understanding of species distribution and availability to recreational and commercial fisheries in the region.
+The agency has made improvements in coordinating survey efforts and expanding coverage, but significant data gaps remain.
+The Council supports increased efforts to include fishermen, universities, and state agencies in future survey plans as a way to address the chronic budget shortcomings in our region.
+(Last update May 2021).